nsmoker/stg-demo-scene-1/README.md

 If Visual Studio gives you trouble, run Project -> Tools -> C# -> Create C# Solution from the Godot editor.

+Finally, if you're using VSCode and are annoyed by the .uid files that Godot leaves everywhere, I added the following to my `files.exclude` setting:
+`**/*.uid`.

 ## Current Features

 * Movement and collision on a sprite-based tilemap.